 Study objectives include:

-Understand existing stormwater program (including level of service) and compare it to similar municipalities (such as Mississauga and Vaughan)
+Understand existing stormwater program (including level of service) and compare it to similar municipalities (such as Mississauga, Guelph and Brampton)

 Understand future stormwater management infrastructure program needs and service levels